One of the great thing about Grand Rapids is the city’s close proximity to wildlife, nature, and beautiful outdoor scenes.

 Other Popular Destinations:

 Cannonsburg Ski Area is known for its downhill skiing, snowboarding and tubing runs, but it also maintains winter trails for use by cross-country skiers (and fat bikers and snowshoers).
-Additionally, many local, public golf courses allow cross-country skiing as long as you stay off of the greens.
-It’s recommended that skiers call the golf course pro-shop before visiting the course.
+Indian Trails Golf Course has a groomed, two-mile cross-country/snowshoeing trail and some other local, public courses allow skiing as long as you stay off the greens.
+Call the pro shop of the course you want to visit to confirm.

 Are there any licenses needed to cross-country ski?